 If you don’t want to stray too far from the coast (just in case the swell picks up), you could also try your hand at learning the local language in San Juan Del Sur.
 Then after mastering the basics, test our newfound knowledge by heading over to the Art Warehouse for some interactive arts and crafts.

 Of course, if you’re looking for the ultimate Instagram shot, hike up to the giant statue of Jesus that stands watch over San Juan and its bay.
 Named the Mirador del Cristo de la Misericordia (The Christ of the Mercy), this vantage point offers sweeping views of the immediate area and the countryside beyond the town’s limits.

-Our camp is perched on top of a hill overlooking treetops, Maderas beach and the sparkling Pacific Ocean.
-It’s open 365 days of the year and reaching us is a cinch, thanks to our pre-paid private shuttle that can pick you up from San Juan del Sur, Managua and even Liberia in Costa Rica.
+Rapture Surfcamps is perched on top of a hill overlooking treetops, Maderas beach and the sparkling Pacific Ocean.
+It’s open 365 days of the year and reaching the property is a cinch, thanks to the pre-paid private shuttle that can pick you up from San Juan del Sur, Managua and even Liberia in Costa Rica.

-In regard to our accommodation, we boast a combination of different rooms to suit all budgets.
-This includes a deluxe suite with private bathroom and AC plus a private suite with a fan and a sea view terrace that, you guessed it, offer mind-meltingly incredible sea views.
+In regard to the accommodation, they boast a combination of different rooms to suit all budgets.
+This includes a deluxe suite with private bathroom and AC plus a private suite with a fan and a sea view terrace that offers mind-meltingly incredible sea views.
 Both of these rooms have comfortable beds and hot showers, too.